ufal/whisper_streaming/README.md

 The backend is loaded only when chosen.
 The unused one does not have to be installed.

+3) For voice activity controller: `pip install torch torchaudio`.
+Optional, but very recommended.

-3) Optional, not recommended: sentence segmenter (aka sentence tokenizer)
+4) Optional, not recommended: sentence segmenter (aka sentence tokenizer)

 Two buffer trimming options are integrated and evaluated.
 They have impact on the quality and latency.
 The default "segment" option performs better according